-- First, a Globus Shared End-Point (SEP) can be created for any directory you own.
-Either read, write, or read/write access to the SEP can be granted to any Globus user and revoked at will by you.
-The SEP can be used to either 'pull' or 'push' the data depending on which direction the data flow needs to take and which user creates a SEP.
+- First, a Globus Shared Collection can be created on any directory you own.
+Either read, write, or read/write access can be granted to any Globus user and revoked at any time.

 - Second, you can submit a support request to have the receiving user added to your group.
 You may also have to change permissions on the respective directory tree to make the source directory and the files within readable by the receiving user by running 'chmod g+rx <directory.' command on the minimal set of directories that will allow access to the group starting from the source directory and 'chmod g+r *' inside the source directory to make the files readable by the group.

 - In some cases it is possible to set up a filesystem ACL (access control list) to provide more complicated permission structure for a directory tree or file(s) without changing file ownership or linux permissions.
 We'd be happy to review your request to see whether setting an ACL may help in a particular case.